All our reports include an on-site summary followed by a typewritten report with photos and illustrations for when words aren’t enough.

 Check him out on Linkedin http://au.linkedin.com/pub/david-rhys-bodycomb/38/834/87

-It is generally agreed that the minimal standard for inspection and reporting is the Australian Standard AS4349.1 for pre-purchase building inspections.
+It is generally agreed that the minimal standard for inspection and reporting are the Australian Standards AS4349.1 for Pre-purchase Building Inspections and AS4349.3 for Timber Pest Inspections.

 The purchase process might seem a little tricky, but that's hardly surprising when most of us don't buy or sell houses often enough to understand it nearly as well as a real estate agent.